docker/hacktoberfest-2022/README.md

 Welcome to the [Hacktoberfest 2022](https://hacktoberfest.digitalocean.com/) with Docker Extensions!

+Hacktoberfest is a month-long celebration of open-source projects, their maintainers, and the entire community of contributors.
+This event is all about giving back to the community and celebrating all things open source.
 We’d like to invite you to celebrate Hacktoberfest with us and contribute to the [Docker Community Extensions](https://www.docker.com/products/extensions/) .

 ## Table of Contents